vemiBGH/PULSEE/README.md

     Takes an operator acting on the Hilbert space of a many-particle system and extracts its partial trace over the specified subspace.

-* `Nuclear_Spin`
+* `NuclearSpin`

   In this module, the objects defined in `Operators` are employed to build up the class which represents the spin of an atomic nucleus or a system of nuclei.

-  Class `Nuclear_Spin` is characterized by a quantum number, a gyromagnetic ratio and a set of methods which return the spherical and cartesian components of the spin vector operator.
+  Class `NuclearSpin` is characterized by a quantum number, a gyromagnetic ratio and a set of methods which return the spherical and cartesian components of the spin vector operator.

-  The subclass `Many_Spins` contains the `Nuclear_Spin` objects representing the individual spins in a system of many nuclei, as well as a method for the calculation of the operators of the total spin.
+  The subclass `ManySpins` contains the `NuclearSpin` objects representing the individual spins in a system of many nuclei, as well as a method for the calculation of the operators of the total spin.

 * `Hamiltonians`